KabilanNedunkilli/IPL_Data_Analysis/README.md

 		Connect match_date from ipl_mathes to the date column in Calendar table.
 5. Add Background Image and Title.
-6. KPI Design -  Add a Slicer for Selecting the Season at the Top.

-			► Season Winner -
+6. KPI Design -  Add a Slicer for Selecting the Season at the Top ► Season Winner -

 			Title Winner =
 			VAR max_date =